-The Ontario East Economic Development Commission’s dedicated staff members work in tandem with city and county level Economic Development offices to ensure all of your questions are answered.
+The Ontario East Economic Development Commission works in tandem with city, township and county level Economic Development offices to ensure all of your questions are answered.

 Contact us today to discover how Ontario East could be the perfect fit for your business.

 Lucy Medeiros | Project Coordinator